opensearch-project/documentation-website/_security/access-control/users-roles.md

  - /security-plugin/access-control/users-roles/
 ---

-# Users and roles
+# Defining users and roles

-The Security plugin includes an internal user database.
-Use this database in place of or in addition to an external authentication system such as LDAP or Active Directory.
+You define users in OpenSearch to control who has access to OpenSearch data.
+You can use the internal user database to store users, or you can store them in an external authentication system, such as LDAP or Active Directory.

-Roles are the core way of controlling access to your cluster.
-Roles contain any combination of cluster-wide permissions, index-specific permissions, document- and field-level security, and tenants.
-Then you map users to these roles so that users gain those permissions.
+You define roles to determine the scope of a permission or action group.
+You can create roles with specific privileges, for example, roles contain any combination of cluster-wide permissions, index-specific permissions, document- and field-level security, and tenants.

+You can map users to roles while defining users or after defining users and roles.
+This mapping determines the permissions and access levels for each user based on the roles they are assigned.

 ---